SCCapstone/Unity-Job-Search/README.md

 # Unity-Job-Search (TBD)

 A VR Application in Unity that captures a series of locations and experiences that reflect the job search process at the University of South Carolina.
+A Beta release apk file can be found in the "releases" tab.

 # Installation for development
 ## Prerequisites